For the relative in Sweden

 You may also fulfil the maintenance requirement (be considered able to support yourself) if you have enough money/taxable assets to support yourself, other persons in your household and the family members who are applying for a residence permit for at least two years.

-The amount of income necessary in order for you to fulfil the maintenance requirement (be considered able to support yourself) depends on how large your family is and how high your housing costs are.
-Your after-tax income must be sufficient to cover your actual housing costs and the normal amount required to support the persons who will be part of your household.
-This means that after you have paid your housing costs each month, you should have enough money left over to cover, among other things, the cost of food, clothing, personal hygiene products, telephone costs, household electricity, insurance and other minor expenses for the incidental needs of all the members of your household.
+The amount of income necessary in order for you to fulfil the maintenance requirement depends on how large your family is and how high your accommodation costs are.
+Your after-tax income must be sufficient enough, after your accommodation costs are paid each month, to cover, among other things, the cost of food, clothing, personal hygiene products, telephone costs and insurance of all the members of your household.

 A sub-let home is alright, but the sub-let must be approved by the landlord, housing cooperative association or regional rent tribunal.
-If one has a live-in arrangement at someone else’s residence, or lives at home with one’s parents, one is not viewed as having an acceptable type of housing.
+Having a live-in arrangement at someone else’s residence, or living with your parents, does not count as having an acceptable type of accommodation.

 Exemptions to the maintenance requirement

-Examples of instances in which you are not required to be able to support yourself and have housing:
+You are not required to be able to support yourself and have accommodation if:

-- you are under 18 years of age and someone is applying for a residence permit to in order to come live with you,
+- you are under 18 years of age and someone is applying for a residence permit in order to come live with you

 Questionnaire about family relationship and the maintenance requirement

-Once your family member has submitted an application for a residence permit in order to come live with you in Sweden, you will be asked to fill out a form with questions about your relationship.
-If you are subject to the maintenance requirement, you will also need to show that you can support yourself, other people in your household, and the family members who are applying for a residence permit.
-You will also need to show that you have a home that is of sufficient size and standard for you to live in.
+Once your family member has submitted an application for a residence permit in order to come live with you in Sweden, you will receive an email.
+The email will contain instructions for logging in to a questionnaire, which you have to fill in within two weeks.
+The questionnaire has questions about your relationship.
+If you are subject to the maintenance requirement, you will also need to show that you meet this.
 Your answers are important for the Swedish Migration Agency's assessment of your family member's application, and it is important that you answer the questions within the time period in which you have been asked to fill out the form.
-If you do not fulfil the maintenance and housing requirements, your family member’s application for a resident permit will be rejected.

-In order for you or your family member to be able to send the application from the Swedish Migration Agency website, you as a relative in Sweden need to
+In order for you or your family member to apply online, you as a relative in Sweden need to

 - be at least 18 years of age.
 The person applying for a residence permit must also be at least 18